-We had an amazing International Deaf Dogs Rock Day September 17 to officially kick off Deaf Dog Awareness Week this week!
+We had an amazing International Deaf Dogs Rock Day on Saturday September 23 to officially kick off Deaf Dog Awareness Week this week September 24-30th!
 Thanks to all of you who shared your beautiful photos from all over the world.
 We appreciate your love and support!

-Everyday here at Deaf Dogs Rock is Deaf Dog Awareness Day but this week September 18-24, 2016 is Deaf Dog Awareness Week.
+Every day here at Deaf Dogs Rock is Deaf Dog Awareness Day but this week September 24-30th is Deaf Dog Awareness Week.

 Part of bringing awareness to Deaf Dog Awareness Week is sharing with the world how much we all think Deaf Dogs Rock.